-amounts of financial instruments in the statement of financial Related financial instruments that are

-In thousands of euro Note position not offset Net amount
+In thousands of euro Note Gross amounts of financial instruments in the statement of financial position Related financial instruments that are not offset Net amount

-31 December 2020
+31 December 2023

 Financial assets

 Other investments, including derivatives

 Interest rate swaps used for hedging 25 116 (5) 111

 Forward exchange contracts used for hedging 25 297 (16) 281

 Other forward exchange contracts 25 122 (7) 115

 535 (28) 507

 Financial liabilities

 Trade and other payables

-Interest rate swaps used for hedging 29 (20) 20 -
+Interest rate swaps used for hedging 29 (20) 20

-Forward exchange contracts used for hedging 29 (8) 8 -
+Forward exchange contracts used for hedging 29 (8) 8

-(28) 28 -
+(28) 28

-31 December 2019
+31 December 2022

 Financial assets

 Other investments, including derivatives

 Interest rate swaps used for hedging 25 131 (2) 129

 Forward exchange contracts used for hedging 25 352 (8) 344

 Other forward exchange contracts 25 89 (2) 87

 572 (12) 560

 Financial liabilities

 Trade and other payables

-Interest rate swaps used for hedging 29 (5) 5 -
+Interest rate swaps used for hedging 29 (5) 5

-Forward exchange contracts used for hedging 29 (7) 7 -
+Forward exchange contracts used for hedging 29 (7) 7

-(12) 12 -
+(12) 12

-1

-IFRS 7.13C, B51-B52.
-Insiahts

-- a.
-The disclosure requirements in paragraph 13C of IFRS 7 may be grouped by type of financial instrument or transaction.
-Alternatively, an entity may present the disclosures in paragraph 13C(a)-(c) by type of financial instrument, and those in 13C(c)-(e) by counterparty. - IFRS 7.13C, B52-B53, Insights 7.10.250.120 - b.
+IFRS 7.13C, B51- a.
+B52, Insights 7.10.250.70 The disclosure requirements in paragraph 13C of IFRS 7 may be grouped by type of financial instrument or transaction.
+Alternatively, an entity may present the disclosures in paragraph 13C(a)-(c) by type of financial instrument, and those in 13C(c)-(e) by counterparty.

+IFRS 7.13C, B52- B53, Insights 7.10.250.120 b.
 The disclosure requirements described in paragraph 13C of IFRS 7 are minimum requirements.
 An entity supplements them with additional qualitative disclosures if they are necessary for financial statement users to evaluate the actual or potential effect of netting arrangements on its financial position.
 When disclosing quantitative information by counterparty, an entity considers qualitative disclosure about the type of counterparty.